 All the failing configs warn about "warning: pointer of type ‘void *’ used in arithmetic [-Wpointer-arith]" three times in transposeScatterStoreU<3> called from multiple places.
 Notice how the simd test failure has failed to replace mem0 with the correct values during the scatter.
 That's clearly a gcc bug (Release works ok, all the pointers we use have a non-void base type, so it seems to be doing an incorrect code transformation).
 Note that gcc permits void-pointer arithmetic as an extension (but I don't think this is related).
 I will work on a repro case to file a bug

-#10 Updated by Mark Abraham about 2 years ago
+#10 Updated by Mark Abraham over 2 years ago

 - Status changed from Closed to Blocked, need info